-- When looking at a color book, make sure that you view colors on a bright day with natural light.
+- About choosing the right paint color: When looking at a color book, make sure that you view colors on a bright day with natural light.
 Check to see how the color appears both outdoors and indoors (under direct sunlight and under the shade, but make sure you let your eyes adjust for a minute or two first).
 That will give you an indication of how the color will render with respect to different seasons (i.e. winter/summer).
 A color placed on a wall opposite a source of natural light, i.e. window, tends to render its true hue as opposed to its render if placed on the same wall of your window.
 Similarly, color appears a lot brighter when near the light source as opposed to a far away corner.

 - Colors on walls appear different than colors on a ceiling.
 Usually, when painting a ceiling a color it will render a shade or two darker than the color book.